 Air quality impacts from the proposed project would likely be minor because the facility would be relatively small and operate on an intermittent and temporary basis.
-MAQP #5162-00 includes conditions limiting the facility's opacity and would require water and water spray bars be available on site and used to ensure compliance with opacity standards.
+MAQP #5186-00 includes conditions limiting the facility's opacity; require water and water spray bars be available on site and used to ensure compliance with opacity standards; and limit the facility's crushing and screening production.